 The top part of the device was printed using poly-lactic acid (PLA), a low-cost thermoplastic that can withstand temperatures of 57°C and has high strength and stiffness.

 PLA can be sterilized by ethylene oxide or gamma irradiation.
 Uncoated neodymium magnets (McMaster-Carr) were attached to the top part with a hot melt adhesive.
 Future iterations of the top part will be injection molded with a commonly used low-cost thermoplastic such as polycarbonate, polyethylene terephthalate, or polyethylene.
-Additionally, silicone straps will be attached to the top part.
+Additionally, neoprene rubber straps (DGSL, Amazon) were attached to the top part.

-2.2.
-CNC Fabrication
+2.3.
+Fabrication of Base and Middle Parts

 The top section of the middle part, which houses the magnets and features one half of the interlocking "X" design, was fabricated using a Trak 2-OP, a computer numerical control (CNC) mill.
 The section was modeled in Solidworks and isolated from the shaft of the middle part.
 It was then imported into Mastercam and used to create the necessary toolpaths.
 The toolpaths were then converted to G-code, exported, and transferred to the Trak 2-OP.
-A pair of custom vice jaws were fabricated to hold the cylindrical stock in the CNC vice, and the required tools were loaded into the mill.
+A pair of custom vice jaws were fabricated to hold 2" outer diameter cylindrical steel stock (McMaster-Carr) in the CNC vice, and the required tools were loaded into the mill.
 The program was then run, resulting in a completed top section of the middle part.